 9.1 Term of Initial Executive Committee

-Current Executive Committee members and Officers of the Sections and the CYLA whose terms under the auspices of the State Bar have not expired as of December 31, 2017 shall continue their current terms in office as Executive Committee members and Officers of the Sections and CYLA until those terms have ended.
+Current Executive Committee members and Officers of the Sections whose terms under the auspices of the State Bar have not expired as of December 31, 2017 shall continue their current terms in office as Executive Committee members and Officers of the Sections until those terms have ended.

-Current Advisors whose terms under the auspices of the relevant Sections or CYLA have not expired as of December 31, 2017 shall continue their current terms in office as Advisors of the relevant Sections or CYLA until those terms have ended.
+Current Advisors whose terms under the auspices of the relevant Sections have not expired as of December 31, 2017 shall continue their current terms in office as Advisors of the relevant Sections until those terms have ended.

 9.2 Appointment Terms

-Each member is appointed for term of such length as the Administrative Bylaws of the respective Section or CYLA shall provide, to govern the Section and CYLA and to assist the Board as it directs.
-Members who have completed their service as an Executive Committee member and/or one or more Officer positions may be selected by their Section or CYLA to continue to serve their Section or CYLA as Advisors, subject to the Administrative Bylaws of the respective Section or CYLA.
+Each member is appointed for term of such length as the Administrative Bylaws of the respective Section shall provide, to govern the Section and to assist the Board as it directs.
+Members who have completed their service as an Executive Committee member and/or one or more Officer positions may be selected by their Section to continue to serve their Section as Advisors, subject to the Administrative Bylaws of the respective Section.